pensnarik/pmpp/doc/pmpp.md

 ## Under The Hood.

-Parallel querying is accomplished through usage of the async libpq functions, and some supporting code borrowed from the [dblink](http://www.postgresql.org/docs/current/static/dblink.html) extension.
+Parallel querying is accomplished through usage of the async libpq functions, and some supporting code borrowed from the [dblink](http://www.postgresql.org/docs/current/static/dblink.html) extensi, though that extension is not required.
 Queue management is handled through internal data structures, and no longer uses temp tables.

 ### Support